SpaceNiklas/SpaceNiklas/README.md

 - 💼 You can check out my website under https://spaceniklas.com
 - 📚 I’m currently learning AI, VFX
 - 🤝 I’m looking to collaborate on a Minecraft Server or a YouTube Video!
-- ✉️ You can reach me on Discord under `SpaceNiklas#0001`
+- ✉️ You can reach me on Discord under `spaceniklas`

 ## Tools
 - ☕️ Java